-Which is the cheapest SIM Only contract today?
+Which is the cheapest SIM Only Deal in the UK today?

 As of writing this is from Lebara Mobile and costs £3 per month, it includes 250 minutes and 250 texts, and there is no minimum contract length after 30 days has elapsed.
 So in other words a year's worth of phone usage for 36 quid.
 Not bad!

-Will there be a credit check for this?
+Will there be a credit check for my new SIM plan?

 It depends on the network.
-For example, Smarty do not do a credit check.
-When you sign up for a Sim-Only contract, whether it is 30 day rolling or a longer 12 month contract, you will need to pass a credit check.
+For example, Smarty network reviews suggest that they do not do a credit check.
+When you sign up for a SIM-Only contract, whether it is 30 day rolling or a longer 12 month contract, you will need to pass a credit check.

 Some companies only do 'soft' credit checks rather than a full one, but this varies from company to company.
 Be aware that SIM-Only credit checks are NOT as stringent as those conducted for regular 12 month phone contracts; they are easier to pass.
 So even if you have been rejected in the past for a 'full fat' phone contract, it doesn't mean you will therefore be rejected for a SIM Only contract.